Napoleon Harris

-Napoleon Bill Harris, III (born February 25, 1979) is an American politician and former American football linebacker who has been a member of the Illinois Senate representing the 15th district since 2013.
+Napoleon Bill Harris III (born February 25, 1979) is an American politician and former professional football player who has been a member of the Illinois Senate representing the 15th district since 2013.
 The 15th district stretches from Blue Island in the north, Calumet City in the east, Homewood in the west, Steger in the south, and includes all or parts of Crete-Monee, Dolton, Flossmoor, Glenwood, Thornton, Dixmoor, Markham, Midlothian, Oak Forest, Harvey, Riverdale, and South Holland.

-Prior to his service in the Illinois Senate, he was a linebacker in the National Football League for a total of seven seasons with the Oakland Raiders, the Minnesota Vikings, and Kansas City Chiefs at various times.
+Prior to his service in the Illinois Senate, he played as a linebacker for seven seasons in the National Football League (NFL) with the Oakland Raiders, the Minnesota Vikings, and Kansas City Chiefs at various times.

 Early life

 Harris grew up in Dixmoor, Illinois.
 He attended Lincoln Elementary School, Rosa L. Parks Middle School, and Thornton Township High School.
 He was a tri-star athlete and honor student.
-His father died his junior year of high school.
+His father Napoleon Harris Jr. died his junior year of high school.
+His mother Brenda Faye Bowman Harris, raised Napoleon and his siblings, Tomeika and Jonathan as a single mother.
+Napoleon was determined to make his family proud and put them in a better position by using his brains and his athletic ability.

 Harris was an honors student at Thornton Township High School in Harvey, Illinois and lettered in football and basketball.
 In football, he posted 23 sacks, 98 tackles, two fumble recoveries, 1 forced fumble, two safeties, and one interception and was named the Defensive Player of the Year by the Chicago Tribune, Chicago Sun-Times, Star Publications, Daily Southtown, and the Hammond Times.
 Napoleon also averaged 18 points and 10 rebounds on the No. 1 basketball team in the country.

-Harris enrolled at Northwestern University, where he played college football for the Northwestern Wildcats.
+Napoleon Harris earned a Bachelor of Arts degree in Communications from Northwestern University, where he played college football for the Northwestern Wildcats.
 For one year, he was a two sport athlete playing basketball.
 His complete college career ranked 11th on Northwestern's all-time tackles list with 334.
 All-Big Ten Conference as a senior after starting all 11 games at defensive end after moving from outside linebacker and ranked fourth on team in tackles with 78.